christianvoigt/argdown/docs/syntax/README.md

 integer is 1. // oops
 ```

-A statement text without a statement title is a statement definition of an "anonymous statement" (belonging to an anonymous equivalence class).
+A statement text without a statement title is a statement definition of an "anonymous" statement (belonging to an anonymous equivalence class).

 #### Statement references